 Over the past decade businesses’ have slowly been adopting video conferencing as an answer to multi-location meetings.
-The drastic rise in video conferencing in the past 12 months is expected to continue, even after the coronavirus pandemic is over and workforces return to working in the office.
-During the pandemic, companies have witnessed the benefits of video conferencing first-hand, they have enabled mobile workforces and maintained communications from a distance.
+Since 2019, video conferencing has boomed.
+Companies have witnessed the benefits of video conferencing first-hand: they have enabled mobile workforces and maintained communications from a distance.

 Another technology that will go hand-in-hand with video conferencing technology is artificial intelligence (AI).
 This technology will work with video and audio technology; AI in cameras will count how many people are in the room and track them, while audio technology AI will manage and engineer the audio of the speakers ensuring background noise such as office chatter or home noise like washing machines are minimised.

-Poor sound quality can be a major pain point in many meetings, it is important that any steps to minimise background sounds are taken.
-Many businesses are installing video conferencing booths into the office which are upholstered with acoustically retardant fabrics.
+Poor sound quality can be a major pain point in many meetings so any steps to minimise background sounds must be taken.
+Many businesses are installing video conferencing booths in the office which are upholstered with acoustically retardant fabrics.
 These fabrics prevent sound from outside the booth, such as office buzz, phones ringing and printers, disturbing the important conversations being had.

 Communication is going to change when businesses return to their offices, there will be a hybrid workforce with people working from where they want to work rather than where their employer wants them to work.
 This shift in workforces will lead to more audio and video calls from all employees.
 Even conversations that were traditionally had on phone calls have slowly moved over to Zoom or Microsoft Teams since the pandemic started.
 These calls are not going to regress back to the phone, but rather, they will remain as video calls.